systopia/at.greenpeace.donutapp/README.md

 ## Usage

-To use the DonutApp API, you need a client_id and client_secret.
+To use the DonutApp API, you need `client_id` and `client_secret`, which will be provided by Formunauts.

 To import petitions, use the `DonutPetition.import` API call.

 To import donations, use the `DonutDonation.import` API call.

+Campaigns used for created entities can be specified either via the `import` API or an `external_campaign_id` field within the DonutApp API response.

 ## Known Issues

-- Only recurring donations are supported
+* Only recurring donations are supported
-- The donation processor is not covered by unit tests